kfogel/cookdown/curried-chickpeas.md

 occasionally.
 An hour or two in, add **2 heads of star anise**.

-Near the end, add **a bunch of fresh mint leaves, chopped or torn**, remove some of the broth if desired, and add a cup or two of coconut milk.
-Stir to mix, and let the coconum milk be in the broth long enough for the broth to return to original temperature.
+Near the end, add **a bunch of fresh mint leaves, chopped or torn**, remove some of the broth if desired, and add a cup or two of **coconut milk**.
+Stir to mix, and let the coconut milk be in the broth long enough for the broth to return to original temperature.

 Serve over rice.